GREYFRIARS COACHES OF WINCHESTER

 Please note - this is a site of historical record and does not contain current service information

-The two bus routes ran under Matthews proprietorship for the last time in October 1955, although Greyfriars continued for some years after as a coach operator.
-A little reluctantly King Alfred introduced new route 15 on 7th November with three off-peak journeys to Owslebury after a gap of about a week.
-There was a delay of several months though until January 1956 before King Alfred, after pressure from the city council, introduced the 16 to cover the local route to Highcliffe.
+The two bus routes ran under Matthews proprietorship for the last time in October 1955, although Greyfriars continued for another fiftteen years as a coach operator.
+A little reluctantly King Alfred introduced new route 15 on 7th November 1955 with three off-peak journeys to Owslebury after a gap of about a week.
+There was a delay of several months though until January 1956 before King Alfred, after pressure from the Winchester city council, introduced the 16 to cover the local route to Highcliffe.
 At the time King Alfred were themselves stretched with staff shortages a particular difficulty.
 Greyfriars had used Bedford Utility buses and these did not pass to King Alfred.

 1949 Greyfriars timetable